 Banks Versus Mortgage Bankers And Correspondent Lenders

-Most home buyers go to their local bank or the bank they normally have their checking or savings account when they want to apply for a residential purchase mortgage loan or a refinance mortgage loan.
-They do not think of a mortgage banker or mortgage broker.
-However, banks have stricter mortgage lending guidelines than mortgage bankers or mortgage brokers.
-If you applied for a mortgage loan and got denied by a bank for your mortgage, there are many other options for you.
+Most home buyers go to their local bank when trying to get qualified for a mortgage.
+Home Buyers feel comfortable with their bank where they normally have their checking or savings account because they know most of the bank employees.
+Unfortunately, most banks have tougher lending requirements than mortgage bankers due to overlays for residential purchase and/or refinance mortgage loans.
+Homebuyers normally do not think of a mortgage banker or broker.
+However, banks have stricter mortgage guidelines than mortgage bankers.
+Borrowers who got denied by a bank for your mortgage, there are many other options.

-In general, banks have higher mortgage rates than mortgage bankers or mortgage brokers.
-The reason that most banks have higher interest rates on mortgage loans is because they have higher overhead.
-Bankers are exempt in disclosing their mortgage yield spread premium and are exempt from licensure.
-Any FDIC insured banker does not need to be a licensed mortgage loan originator and are exempt from licensure.
+In general, banks have higher mortgage rates than mortgage bankers or brokers.
+The reason that most banks have higher interest rates on mortgage loans is that they have higher overhead.
+Bankers are exempt in disclosing their mortgage yield spread premium and are exempt from licensing.
+Loan Officers employed by FDIC Banks do not need to get licensed in states and are exempt from licensing due to FDIC.
+Any FDIC-insured banker does not need to be a licensed mortgage loan originator and is exempt from NMLS Licensing Requirements.
 They can originate mortgage loans in all 50 states.

-There are many options available if you got denied by a bank for your mortgage.
-You have mortgage bankers, mortgage brokers, and credit unions.
-If you have got denied by a bank for your mortgage and have questions, please contact me at 262-716-8151 or email me at firstname.lastname@example.org.
-You can subscribe to our daily mortgage and real estate newsletter at www.gustancho.com .
+Mortgage borrowers who got denied by a bank for their mortgage have options.
+There are have mortgage bankers, mortgage brokers, and credit unions.
+Borrowers have got denied by a bank for your mortgage and have questions, please contact us at 262-716-8151 or text us for a faster response.
+Or email us at [email protected]